-The Salzburg Card is available in three variants of 24 hours, 48 hours and 72 hours.
+The Salzburg Card is available in three variants 24 hours, 48 hours and 72 hours.

 The number of hours here is calculated from the time of entry into the first attraction.
-So, for example, you entered the Mozart’s Residence at 11 am today, then your 24 hour Salzburg Card will expire on the next day at 11 am.
+So, for example, if you entered Mozart’s Residence at 11 am today, then your 24-hour Salzburg Card will expire on the next day at 11 am.